Thomaz-Peres/Study-Notes/Languages/Rust/README.md

 ##### Unrecoverable Errors with `panic!`

+The `panic!` can come from your code, you some Lib you use.

 By default, these panics will print a failure message, unwind, clean up the stack, and quit.

 Via an environment varaible, you can also have rust display the call stack when a panic